Watson-Personal-Assistant/developer/_content/ifttt/ifttt_integ_tutorial.md

    - wa_api_key: Your Watson Assistant Solutions instance API key.
    - oauth: Add values for `client_id`, `client_secret`, `authorization_url`,` token_url`, and `introspect_url` based on the values provided when you register the service for an IBMid.
    - ifttt-skill-key: A GUID your create for your skill.
 Save it for later use in your IFTTT skill configuration.
-4. Register your IFTTT service as an  application that uses IBMid at https://w3.innovate.ibm.com/tools/sso/home.html.
-5. Push the service to IBM Cloud.
+4. Push the service to IBM Cloud.
 Important:  You  must associate your service with a Cloudant database.
 Take note of the external URL of this service.

-#### Step 3: Update the WA-IFTTT service configuration on IFTTT
+#### Step 3: Update the IFTTT service configuration on IFTTT
 1. Click the **API** tab.
 2. Paste the WA-IFTTT service URL into the IFTTT API URL field.

-#### Step 3: Update your  IFTTT service configuration
-Update your service configuration on the IFTTT platform.
-1. Click the **API** tab.
-2. Paste your IFTTT service URL into the IFTTT API URL field.

-### Step 4: Configure OAuth2 authentication for your IFTTT service
+#### Step 4: Configure OAuth2 authentication for your IFTTT service
 In this tutorial, we use IBMids to authenticate users.
 1. Click the API tab.
 2. Click **Authentication**.